 So is Colorado.
 You've seen plenty of teams pack it in after a coach is fired, but Colorado did the exact opposite on Saturday, beating an Iowa State team in Boulder with a bowl berth on the line.
 The defense played well, everyone on offense had a good game, and you have to wonder what practice had been like the last week to get produce one of the Buffaloes best performances of the season.
 Brian Cabral, a 20-year coaching veteran who has been at Colorado since 1989, probably doesn't have a great shot to get the full-time job after the season.
 But his stock definitely has to have risen after coaching Colorado to its first conference win of the year.

-Without Taylor Martinez at full strength, Nebraska's offense looks very average.
+Without Taylor Martinez at full strength, Nebraska's offense can look very average.
 We saw it last week, when the Huskers had to intercept a pass in overtime to beat Iowa State, but without a suffocating performance from the Blackshirts, Saturday's game against Kansas might have come down to a few key plays in the fourth quarter.
 The Huskers eased Martinez, who says he's nearing 100 percent, back into the game, but he wasn't running with the frequency he usually does.
 Without that consistent threat, Nebraska's offense doesn't look much different from a year ago, when its defense was much better but the team still lost four games.
-Kansas is improving, but the Jayhawks still gave up 59 points to Kansas State this year and 45 to Colorado in just over three quarters last week.
-Nebraska managed to score just 20.

 Sometimes, college football just isn't fair.
 You won't hear anyone in the league have anything negative to say about Iowa State quarterback Austen Arnaud or Oklahoma defensive tackle Adrian Taylor.
 But both saw their seasons and careers come to painful ends.
 Arnaud suffered a knee injury and will be forced to watch his team play for its bowl lives next week on Senior Day in Ames.
 That's a heartbreaking end to a career for Arnaud, who is in his third year as the Cyclones' starting quarterback.
 Rhoads lauded Arnaud all offseason as his team's most improved player and hardest worker, and he's the squad's unquestioned leader.
 Taylor, meanwhile, battled back from a horrific dislocated ankle in Oklahoma's bowl game last year, fighting through the season without being 100 percent.
 Now, his career is over with a torn achilles tendon in his opposite foot.
 No player wants to be carted off the field during his final game, especially his final game on his home field.
 "It crushes you with what he's invested in this program with everything he's gone through,” defensive coordinator Brent Venables told reporters after the game.
 “He's given us a lot more than we've given him.
 His legacy will be incredibly strong here."